 - 1, 2, or 3 column layout.

 - “View on Instagram” button

-The Social Slider Widget has recently moved to the new Instagram Basic Display API.
-It is easy to set up and uses widgets where you can adjust your settings before placing it anywhere on your website using shortcodes.
+The Social Slider Widget is easy to set up and uses only widgets where you can adjust your settings before placing it anywhere on your website using shortcodes.

 The free version lets you display your feed using a slider or thumbnail layout.
-The plugin lets you choose the number of photos and columns to display, adjust image spacing and size and order by date, popularity or random.
-It is fully responsive and ready to go!
+The plugin lets you choose the number of photos and columns to display, adjust image spacing and size, and order by date, popularity, or random.

 - Fully responsive.

 - Display likes and comments.
 (Pro)